+1-888-SITEOWL

 Your meeting agenda doesn’t need to follow a traditional format with icebreakers and a slide deck.
 However, it should be flexible enough to outline the scope of a successful project and give teams what they need to succeed.

-3. Conduct a preliminary call with the client prior to your internal meeting
+3. Conduct a preliminary call with the client before your internal meeting

 Before your internal project kickoff meeting takes place, it makes sense to confirm the basic details with your customer.